Formula

 The calculator implements standard subtotals used by regulators and professional bodies: EBIT (operating income) is derived either top-down (Revenue − COGS − Operating Expenses, excluding D&A) or bottom-up (Net Income + Interest + Taxes).

 EBITDA is computed as EBIT + Depreciation + Amortization.
 EBITDA margin is EBITDA divided by Total Revenue and expressed as a percent.
-Currency handling follows ISO 4217 codes when provided; no unit conversions are performed.
+Currency handling follows ISO 4217 codes when provided; no automatic conversions are performed.
 Numeric outputs use round-half-even (banker’s rounding) to two decimal places for both currency and percentage displays, following NIST rounding guidance.
 If Operating Expenses provided by the user already exclude D&A, we add back D&A only once; if they include D&A, users should subtract D&A from Operating Expenses to align with the stated formulas.

 Division by zero and non-positive revenue suppress the margin.
 These definitions align with SEC C&DI for EBIT/EBITDA terminology and with IASB/ESMA materials noting EBITDA as a commonly used (but non-GAAP/IFRS) subtotal.